pearsonca/scala-commsim/index.md

 that fundamental assumptions of snowball sampling about the relationship structure are violated.

-These problems - heterogeneity and stringent observation limits - are shared by the natural sciences.
+Stringent observation limits come up more often in the natural sciences.
 Recent work has begun to tackle these problems in network contexts, e.g. [HIV transmission][volz2013inferring], but there is also some history of broader adoption of this perspective via concepts like [partially observed Markov processes][Ionides05122006].